 Have you ever walked through doors that whooshed open at your approach?
 Sent an email?
 Texted a friend?
 Had your temperature by a touchless thermometer?
 Going back a bit deeper, have you ever watched a movie on your TV?
 Listened to music on a record player?
 Driven a car?
 Flicked a switch to make the lights come on?

 We’re living a sci-fi reality that our great-grandparents likely never imagined.
-We regularly interact with technology that, at some point in in history, was considered unattainable.
+We regularly interact with technology that, at some point in history, was considered unattainable.
 Perhaps even foolish or absurd.
 The stuff of imaginative fiction.

 But, as they often do, clever people came up with ways to bring these outlandish ideas to life.

-Which is why I’m always surprised when readers—all of whom carry cell phones, own computers, and travel by air—shake their heads and say, “I don’t like science fiction.”
+This is why I’m always surprised when readers—all of whom carry cell phones, own computers, and travel by air—shake their heads and say, “I don’t like science fiction.”

 When I ask why not, they usually tell me that they don’t enjoy stories that they don’t understand, or that SF is too tech-y for their tastes.